 |Assessment at college-level English or completion of ENGL 095 with a C or higher|

 The AAS degree includes additional coursework in wireless networking, security, business, project management and communication.
-Students who complete the AAS degree will be prepared for more advanced supervisory positions after obtaining field experience.
-To complete the AAS degree, students must first complete the Network Support, Cyber Security or Database Management certificate.
+Students who complete the AAS will gain knowledge in Networking, Cybersecurity, and Database management.
+These skills prepare students for a lucrative technology career and progression into our IT BAS.
 Students are encouraged to take MATH& 107 if they need a transfer-level math.
 ENGL& 101 and CMST& 101 are transfer-level classes.

 - Demonstrate effective verbal and written communication skills necessary in information technology.

 - Exemplify professional and ethical behaviors required to perform effectively as an information technology team member within an organization.

 - Implement critical thinking skills to provide sound solutions for information technology issues.

 - Commit to lifelong learning, including anticipation and adaptation to ever-changing business and technology environments.

 - Demonstrate an integrated, comprehensive proficiency in the content area of information technology; and apply this knowledge to the real world.

 Our AAS degree is designed for seemless progression into our BAS IT Degree.
 However, if you so choose you do have the option to transfer to other institutions.
 There are currently several options to transfer to a Bachelors degree program with local colleges upon completion of the Networking and Cyber Security Associate in Applied Sciences.